-Table 7-1-2 below lists IETF RFCs and Internet Drafts.
+Table 5 lists IETF RFCs and Internet Drafts.
 It should be noted that all Internet-Drafts should be identified as "work in progress".
 This request is made, as standard, by the IETF in the following text at the head of every Internet-Draft:

 Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-TABLE 7-1-2/OTNT: OTNT Related Standards and Industry Agreements (IETF RFCs and Internet Drafts)
+Table 5 – OTNT Related Standards and Industry Agreements (IETF RFCs and Internet Drafts)